CoreyMakes/Auto-Dealer-Finder/README.md

 5. Refer to the Wikipedia article links below the brand listing for additional infomation about the car maker/brand you have just selected.

-## Skills Honed
-+ Developing a FEND web application utilizing:
-    1. JavaScript
-    2. jQuery
-    3. Knockout.js Framework
-    4. HTML
-    5. CSS
-    6. Third-party APIs
-+ Implementing separation of concerns concept by using MVVM design pattern.
-+ Implementing third-party asynchronous API calls including Google Street View, Foursqaure, and Wikipedia.

 ## Files in this Repo
 This project has a main html file called _**index.html**_ which is the View part of the application.
 The _**styles.css**_ in the css folder is responsible for the styling of the App.
 Finally, in the js folder you can find the Data, Data Model, and View Model of this App, the _**app.js**_ file.
 In the lib sub folder within the js folder, there are library installation files for jQuery and Knockout.js.

 ## New Updates & Features
+- _**updated on Feb 25, 2019:**_
+    >- Updated this README.md file.

 - _**updated on Feb 18, 2019:**_
     >- Got rid of the w3school's external linked css styles.
     >- Refined the styling of the App.